yazzymettawa/as.180.369/_admin/Instructors-Notes/Class-05.md

 *for adrian, topics that were useful to me: regressions, graphing, data frame, normalizing data, writing, citations,

 - maybe go through co pilot instructional about improving graphs and such
 - discuss important pieces of crafting lit review and abstract and introduction
+  - going over citation creation

  **Break**(95-100 minutes)